 How To Apply

-- Grant seekers submit a brief Letter of Intent (LOI) to provide a succinct overview of their proposal, including an overview of the project concept, the anticipated output and the amount of funding requested
+- Grant seekers submit a Letter of Intent (LOI) to provide a succinct proposal overview.
+The LOI summarizes the project concept, anticipated outputs and the funding request.

 - LOIs must follow the submission format and instructions below